 There are a few named chains, for example, Main network, Kovan, Ropsten, etc.

-Right click the shortcut -> Properties -> edit the “Target” field to end with parity.exe” –chain kovan.
+Right-click the shortcut -> Properties -> edit the “Target” field to end with parity.exe” –chain kovan.

-Warp Sync is an extension to the Ethereum Wire protocol, which involves sending snapshots over the network to get the full state at a given block extremely quickly, and then filling in the blocks between the genesis and the snapshot in the background.
+Warp Sync is an extension of the Ethereum Wire protocol, which involves sending snapshots over the network to get the full state at a given block extremely quickly, and then filling in the blocks between the genesis and the snapshot in the background.

-When using Parity 1.4 or 1.5, you can run:$ parity –warp
+When using Parity 1.4 or 1.5, you can run:

 When using Parity 1.6 or 1.7, –warp does nothing as it is enabled by default.

-If there will be some disk space issues by synchronizing you can run Parity with:
+If there will be some disk space issues by synchronizing, you can run Parity with:

 $ parity –pruning archive